 Write a role description

 When you’re talking to people, tell them exactly what’s needed and the impact it will have on both the PTA and the children.
-‘In my experience, there’s no loss of appetite for volunteering but it needs to be structured in a way that works.’
+‘In my experience, there’s plenty of appetite for volunteering but it needs to be structured in a way that works.
+While a PTA doesn’t need to have in-depth explanations of every job, it may be helpful to write down some pointers and create a few role descriptions.’

-Explain how the role works and what support they will get.
-Make sure they know how long it will take, what measures are in place for social distancing and who they can call if they have a question.
+Explain how each role works and what support volunteers will get.
+Make sure they know how long it will take and who they can call if they have a question.
 The fewer obstacles you present, the more you make it easy for people to say yes.
 ‘Read through your role descriptions and see if they excite you.
-If they don’t, ask yourself how you can introduce more fun into the position.’
+If they don’t, ask yourself how you can introduce more fun into the position,’ says Stephen Hill.

-Helen Meade begins with three basic roles to give people an idea of what needs doing, but in a small charity, flexibility is also key.
+At the Railway Land, Helen Meade offers three basic roles to give people an idea of what needs doing, but in a small charity, flexibility is also key.
 ‘Be open to offers,’ she advises.
-‘In 2019, we were approached by someone who runs a music venue in London.
-She had recently relocated to Lewes and wanted to put on live bands, which isn’t something we’d ever done.
+‘A few years ago, we were approached by someone who runs a music venue in London.
+She had recently relocated here and wanted to put on live bands, which isn’t something we’d ever done.
 But she brought a wealth of experience with her and we were able to attract a well-known singer who performed a sell-out show.
-Since March, we haven’t been able to run events, but she’s now helping us adapt our building to hold small wedding receptions, once that’s allowed.’
+She’s now helping us adapt our building to hold small wedding receptions.’

 Assess your fundraising strategy